marcosflorencio/angular-grunt-bower-boilerplate/README.md

-# angular-grunt-bower-npm-start
+# angular-grunt-bower-boilerplate
-My starter to use angular, grunt, bower, npm
+AngularJS boilerplate with bower and grunt

-# Start
+# How to use

 ```
 $ npm install